coreos/vault-operator/doc/user/ingress.md

 hack/tls-gen.sh
 ```

-- `vault-server-ingress-tls`: secret that contains the ingress server certificate `tls.crt` and key `tls.key`
+* `vault-server-ingress-tls`: secret that contains the Ingress server certificate `tls.crt` and key `tls.key`
-- `vault-client-ingress-tls`: secret that contains the CA certificate `vault-client-ca.crt` that can be used to verify the ingress host
+* `vault-client-ingress-tls`: secret that contains the CA certificate `vault-client-ca.crt` used to verify the Ingress host

-## Create the ingress resource
+## Create the Ingress resource

-Create the following ingress resource:
+Create the following Ingress resource:

 ```yaml
 kind: Ingress